ChicoState/ux-personal-portfolio-gdisalvo30/j01/README.md

 ## Lightroom Masking Tool

-Giovanni DiSalvo, March 15 2024
+DiSalvo Giovanni, March 15 2024

 I use [Adobe's Lightroom](https://en.wikipedia.org/wiki/Adobe_Lightroom) to upload and edit photos.
 One of the great features of Lightroom is to be able to mask a certain part of the image using the built-in masking feature which allows you to make adjustments to one part of the photo, rather than the whole photo.